 - Microsoft Azure

-Because the persistent gush of data from numerous sources is only growing more intense, lots of sophisticated and highly scalable big data platforms — many of which are cloud-based — have popped up to store and parse the ever expanding mass of information.
+Because the persistent gush of data from numerous sources is only growing more intense, lots of sophisticated and highly scalable cloud data platforms have popped up to store and parse the ever expanding mass of information.
+These types of platforms have come to be known as big data platforms.

-Companies increasingly rely on these platforms to collect loads of data and turn them into organized, actionable business insights.
-This helps firms get a better view of their customers, target audiences, discover new markets and make predictions about what to do next.
+Understanding big data has become an asset in nearly every industry, ranging from healthcare to retail and beyond.
+Companies increasingly rely on these platforms to collect loads of data and turn them into categorized, actionable business decisions.
+This helps firms get a better view of their customers, target audiences, discover new markets and make predictions about future steps.

-We’ve rounded up the 28 big data platforms that make petabytes of data feel manageable.
+These 28 big data platforms in particular make petabytes of data feel manageable for users and businesses everyday.

 Google Cloud offers lots of big data management tools, each with its own specialty.
 BigQuery warehouses petabytes of data in an easily queried format.
 Dataflow analyzes ongoing data streams and batches of historical data side by side.
 With Google Data Studio, clients can turn varied data into custom graphics.